-On the top of this page is a sliding scale, moving this scale allows you to view other revisions.
-You use the ‘Next’,’Previous’ links, or use your mouse to move the scale.
+On the top of this page is a sliding scale.
+Moving this scale allows you to view other revisions.
+Use the ‘Next’ and ‘Previous’ links or click and drag the arrow icon.

 Here is the previous revision for this post.

-When comparing revisions, the sliding scale has an extra pointer and on the left, you have details of the two revisions being compared.
+The sliding scale has an extra icon and details of the two revisions when comparing.

-I will move the left pointer to the first revision and compare it with the latest.
+I will move the left pointer to the first revision and compare it with the latest one.

-On the top left, I can see the details of the two revisions I am comparing.
-The revision on the left is from 20th April and the revision on the right is from 4 days ago.
+I can see details of the two revisions I am comparing on the top left.
+The revision on the left is from the 20th of April.
+The one on the right is from four days ago.

-When you decide on the revision you want to restore your post too, untick the ‘Compare any two revisions’ box, then slide the pointer to the revision you want to restore, then restore.
+When you decide on the revision you want to restore, untick the ‘Compare any two revisions’ box.
+Then slide the pointer to the one you want.
+Finally, restore.

 For example, if I wanted to restore this post to the first revision.
 I untick the compare box, move the slider to the left, then select the ‘Restore’ link.

 After I select the restore link, I return to my post.